 Genel Ambrose is a strategist and founder working at the intersection of culture, creativity, and technology.

 Genel operates across brand strategy, experiential design, and the art × tech space to build programs and initiatives that shape how people relate to ideas, brands, and each other.
-She believes the best experiences don't just engage people, they change how people see themselves and the world around them.

 Expertise Areas